Update-Free On-Policy Steering via Verifiers: Related Work

 \section{Related Work}

-Our work falls within the general area of adapting a pre-trained policy to improve its performance on a selection of robotic tasks.
-In general, three broad strategies have emerged to accomplish policy improvement.
-First, additional demonstration data can be gathered for further refinement of the policy using imitation or reinforcement learning (\cref{sec:fine_tuning}).
-Second, careful manual or automatic curation of the datasets used for imitation learning can be used to improve base policy training, either via pre-training from scratch or through fine-tuning (\cref{sec:data_curation}).
-The final approach is to directly steer the policy without modifying its weights.
-We briefly survey important works in these areas to discuss advantages and disadvantages compared to our method (\cref{sec:steering}).
+Three broad strategies have emerged for adapting and improving a base policy.
+First, demonstration data can be collected to further refine the policy using imitation or reinforcement learning~(\cref{sec:fine_tuning}).
+Second, manual or automatic data curation can be used to improve base policy training and thus performance~(\cref{sec:data_curation}).
+Finally, it is possible to steer a policy without modifying its weights~(\cref{sec:steering}).